 Urban public spaces - streets, squares and promenades – are the most important form of social infrastructure in urban settlements: they act as "urban living rooms", especially for people living in over crowded conditions; they connect communities and inform people’s "mental maps of the city."
 Public spaces are particularly important in the lives of poorer people, whose housing is often too small for household needs.
 17

 Despite the meaning of public space having its origin in Western countries, the essence of public realms is the same.
 One of the inherent values of cities is to meet and increase opportunities through encounter: squares and public spaces have always been crucial all over the world to realize those expectations.
 At the same time, it is essential to recognize that “Western influence has directly (through colonization) or indirectly exported the concrete forms of European public space to many other parts of the world.”
 18 In South Africa public spaces assumed a particular meaning during what we have called post-apartheid period.

-In 1991, Cape Town public spaces of the poorest areas are described in Dewar's and Uytenbogaardt's book South African cities.
-A manifesto for change as inhospitable, dangerous, and frequently serving as dumping grounds for rubbish.
-19 Nevertheless, they became crucial in the imagination of the reconstruction programme proposed for the city.
+In 1991, Cape Town public spaces of the poorest areas are described by two University of Cape Town’s prominent professors: David Dewar and Roelof Uytenbogaardt (in the book South African Cities.
+A Manifesto for Change), as inhospitable, dangerous, and frequently serving as dumping grounds for rubbish.
+Some of the important statements of the book can be considered revolutionary, especially considering that the apartheid regime was still ruling.19 Nevertheless, they became crucial in the imagination of the reconstruction programme proposed for the city.